Farzanapa25/CHROME-EXTENSION-FOR-PERSONAL-PRODUCTIVITY-TRACKER/README.md

 Built with React for a smooth, clean, and responsive experience.

 # Technologies Used

 • React – Frontend UI

 • Chrome Extensions API – Tabs, Storage, and Background service

 • Recharts – Pie chart for productivity visualization

 • JavaScript (ES6+) – Logic and control

 • CSS3 – Styling and layout

 # Installation

- Backend (Chrome Extension Background Script)
+Backend (Chrome Extension Background Script):

 No external backend required.
 Background service runs with manifest.json and background.js as a service worker.

 Frontend Setup:

 # Step 1: Clone the repository

 git clone https://github.com/farzanapa25/CHROME-EXTENSION-FOR-PERSONAL-PRODUCTIVITY-TRACKER.git

 # Step 2: Navigate to the project

 cd CHROME-EXTENSION-FOR-PERSONAL-PRODUCTIVITY-TRACKER

 # Step 3: Install dependencies

 npm install

 # Step 4: Build the app

 npm run build

 Load the Extension in Chrome: